How to close the fiscal year

 How to verify balances

-To verify that the end-of-year process completed successfully, print the following reports and compare the balances to the reports that you printed earlier:
+To verify that the end-of-year process was completed successfully, print the following reports and compare the balances to the reports that you printed earlier:

 Print the Statement of Financial Position for each and for all funds.
 NOTE: For Asset and Liability Accounts, verify that beginning balances are the same as the ending balances at the end of the last fiscal year.